 Link Shortening Services

-Shortened URLs are usually used on social media feeds, such as Twitter, where you do not have the ability to embed links.
+Shortened URLs are usually used on social media feeds, such as Twitter, where you do not have the ability to embed links, or when a specific vanity URL is preferred over one randomly generated by a social media platform.

 Do not use link shorteners when: